awslabs/aws-dotnet-messaging/README.md

 }
 ```

-You can customize how the message envelope is constructed and read:
+You can customize how the message envelope is configured and read:
 * `"type"` controls how the message is routed to handlers.
 By default this uses the full name of the .NET type that corresponds to the message.
 You can override this via the `messageTypeIdentifier` parameter when mapping the message type to the destination via `AddSQSPublisher`, `AddSNSPublisher`, or `AddEventBridgePublisher`.
 * `"source"` indicates which system or server sent the message.
 You can override this via `AddMessageSource` or `AddMessageSourceSuffix` on the `MessageBusBuilder`
 * `"data"` contains a JSON representation of .NET object that was sent or received as the message: